 Sidney Powell joined the Tennessee State staff in the spring of 2016.
-Powell will take over coaching the Tiger running backs.
+Powell moved to the defensive side of the ball to work with the cornerbacks after coaching the Tiger running backs for one season.
+In 2017, Powell also took over the duties as special teams coordinator.

 Prior to TTU, the 20-year collegiate coaching veteran spent three years in a similar position at Ball State University.
 He also coached at Massachusetts, Sacred Heart and Northeastern, helping win championships at every stop including the 1998 I-AA national championship while at UMass.

-The Newnan, Ga., was a three-year starter as a safety at Morehouse College, receiving his bachelor’s degree in 1997 in health and physical education.
+The Newnan, Ga. native, was a three-year starter as a safety at Morehouse College, receiving his bachelor’s degree in 1997 in health and physical education.

 His first coaching position was at UMass, working as a graduate assistant with the Minutemen in 1998 and 1999.
 He helped take the team from a 2-9 record before his arrival to the national championship and a 12-3 record in 1998.